pygreece/infrastructure/README.md

 | Moderate metadata           | Owners                       | Managers          | Managers                   | Managers                   |
 | Post as group               | Owners                       | None              | Members                    | None                       |

-!!! tip
+> [!TIP]
-    Some of the above settings need to be selected from the Google Admin console, while other need to be selected from the group settings on groups.google.com.
+> Some of the above settings need to be selected from the Google Admin console, while other need
+> to be selected from the group settings on groups.google.com.

 ## Github